goutam-kul/PROJECT/README.md

 The dataset has been used from the kaggle website.

 # Machine Learning
-The project designed to predict marks for students depending upon various features.
+The project is designed to predict marks for students depending upon various features.